 Your supply chain will play a significant role in your ability to beat the competition.
 However, it is not something you will perfect in the short term.
 It will take time to ensure you get the products, quality, and price you want but finding the right supply chain partners will make a big difference in your operation.
 Remember that you are unlikely to get the best quality products if you choose the wholesaler or distributor with the lowest prices.
 If you plan to sell low-cost products, make sure that they function the way they’re supposed to, so buyers don’t get turned off.
 Low prices may draw in buyers in droves, but no one will return if the products are terrible.

 Make Data-Driven Decisions

 Real-time data is now easier to gather than ever.
-When you use it to inform your business decisions, you’ll reduce costs, improve revenue, and gain a strong competitive advantage.
+When you use it to inform your business decisions, you’ll reduce costs, improve revenue, and gain a substantial competitive advantage.
 Going with the strategies that worked before or those which seem to be effective for another company is never a good idea.
 Analyzing historical trends and making projections based on those trends will put your company in a much stronger position.

 Reward Your Loyal Customers

 Many businesspeople focus on attracting new customers.
-This is important but you also need to keep the customers you currently have.
+This is important, but you also need to keep the customers you currently have.
 This is a lot less costly than trying to convert new prospects.
 Loyalty cards, exclusive discounts, rewards for referrals, and even giveaways can make your regular buyers feel appreciated.
 This simple technique is likely to increase your sales considerably and strengthen your reputation among consumers.

 Face 2020 Head-On

 The e-commerce sector is both exciting and challenging.
 With online shopping showing no signs of slowing down, there’s money to be made.
 However, since more and more businesses will likely be turning to the Internet to draw in consumers, you will have to be savvy about how you run your operation.
-Take the right steps and you’ll be able to fight off the competition in 2020 and beyond.
+Take the proper steps, and you’ll be able to fight off the competition in 2020 and beyond.